Rescue of Sea Nymph: Inconsistencies

-Asked about the unused EPIRB by CNN, United States Coast Guard (USCG) Petty Officer Second Class Tara Molle said, "I can't speculate as to why they wouldn't have activated it."
-On 31 October, Appel said that they didn't activate the EPIRB because their boat was still seaworthy; "EPIRB calls are for people who are in an immediate life threatening scenario […] It would be shameful to call on the USCG resources when not in imminent peril and allow someone else to perish because of it."
+Asked about the unused EPIRB by CNN, USCG Petty Officer Second Class Tara Molle said, "I can't speculate as to why they wouldn't have activated it."
+On October 31, Appel said that they didn't activate the EPIRB because their boat was still seaworthy; "EPIRB calls are for people who are in an immediate life threatening scenario […] It would be shameful to call on the USCG resources when not in imminent peril and allow someone else to perish because of it."
 She followed this up saying, "Had we known our calls were going nowhere — we would have used the EPIRB — but hindsight is 20/20".
 On November 8, Appel told Today's Matt Lauer that after activating the EPIRB, it would have taken emergency services 4–24 hours to arrive; the USCG disputed such a delay, citing "cases in remote Alaska where a ship in distress just using one form of beacon brought a fairly quick response from nearby fishing boats and the Coast Guard."
 Appel defended their decision saying, "we took our chances with the man upstairs, who gave us grace and allowed us to still be here today."
 After she amended her version of events with the alleged Taiwanese attack on Sea Nymph, Appel said she eschewed the EPIRB because it would have immediately alerted the Taiwanese captain, as opposed to her telephoning Guam and relaying her emergency in English.